 Be wary of creepy pop-ups

 Pop-up windows often use the cover legitimate websites, but not all.
 Some of these pop-ups are disguised phishing attempts.
-Majority of popular browsers let you to have the option to block these pesky pop-ups.
+The majority of popular browsers let you have the option to block these pesky pop-ups.
 If a pop-up does infiltrate your system, don’t click on that “cancel” button; these fake buttons only lead to phishing sites.
 When in doubt, click “x”.

 Sharing isn’t always good, especially if it’s contact info

-It is only logical that you should never ever share personal information or finance details on the internet.
-When you feel that something is dodgy, call the company who is asking for such info.
-Also check if the website starts with “https”.
+It is only logical that you should never ever share personal information or financial details on the internet.
+When you feel that something is dodgy, call the company that is asking for such info.
+Also, check if the website starts with “https”.

 Go and buy anti-virus software

-Antivirus software helps you prevent to be a falling victim of cyber-attacks, phishing scams, and viruses.
+Antivirus software helps you prevent to be a falling victim to cyber-attacks, phishing scams, and viruses.
 While at it, allow me to remind you again to keep your system always updated.